Takata executive warns about ability to fix deadly air bag flaw

 Democratic Senator Ed Markey said the incident shows the need for a nationwide recall.
 "Every single one of these Takata air bags could be a ticking time bomb," he said.

 NHTSA on Tuesday called on Takata and five automakers to expand their regional recalls of driver-side air bags to cover the entire United States, as senators have urged.
-But NHTSA's Friedman said a parallel move to recall passenger-side air bags nationwide would risk diverting parts from regions of high humidity, where they are judged to be at highest risk.
+But NHTSA's Friedman acknowledged on Thursday that such a move carries risks.

 "At this point, a national recall of all Takata air bags would divert replacement air bags from areas where they are clearly needed, putting lives at risk," he said.

-Japan's Transport Minister Akihiro Ohta said on Friday he was asking automakers to determine if it was necessary to widen a safety recall in Japan given the U.S. action.
-Over 2.5 million vehicles have been recalled in Japan for Takata air bags.

-(Additional reporting by Bernie Woodall in Detroit, Doina Chiacu and Elvina Nawaguna in Washington and Mari Saito in Tokyo; Writing by Julia Edwards; Editing by Karey Van Hall, Matthew Lewis, Ken Wills and Ian Geoghegan)
+(Additional reporting by Bernie Woodall in Detroit, Doina Chiacu and Elvina Nawaguna in Washington; Writing by Julia Edwards; editing by Karey Van Hall and Matthew Lewis)